CyVerse-learning-materials/foss-2020/getting_started/glossary.rst

 - **tar:**  software utility for collecting many files into one archive file, often referred to as a tarball
 - **tensor:** algebraic object that describes a linear mapping from one set of algebraic objects to another
+- **terminal:** a windowed emulator for directly enterinc commands to a computer
-- **thread:** a CPU process or a series of linked messages in a discussion board.
+- **thread:** a CPU process or a series of linked messages in a discussion board
 - **tool:** In the context of CyVerse Discovery Environment, a Docker Container
 - **TPU:** tensor processing unit